priytosh-tripathi/StandardAlgorithms/README.md

 ### Support or Contact

+Well I'm just a learner.
+Please find errors in the code and inform , don't judge on the basis of anything.

+Regards,
+Ankit Jaiswal
+Begineer.

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.